-- Smart, genuine, and measured diplomacy can resolve these tensions and allow us to avoid a reckless war that could escalate to a nuclear showdown.
-North Korea itself has not fully ruled out diplomatic options, nor has the Trump administration exhausted every peaceful tool in their toolbox.
+- Only smart, genuine, and measured diplomacy can resolve these tensions and allow us to avoid a reckless war that could escalate to a nuclear showdown.
 Even Defense Secretary Mattis said, “we’re never out of diplomatic solutions.”
 The summit should be the beginning, not the end, of talks with North Korea.
 Only committed, long-term diplomacy can address the big questions that confront the Korean Peninsula.

 TELL YOUR MEMBERS OF CONGRESS: SPEAK OUT NOW

-Your Members of Congress must immediately make a public statement stating that only continued diplomacy led by fully-resourced experts can achieve our goals with North Korea, and that they will not support any congressional authority for Trump to use military force with North Korea, and instead want to see our State Department fully funded and equipped to engage in diplomacy.
+Your Members of Congress must immediately make a public statement stating that only continued diplomacy led by fully-resourced experts can achieve our goals with North Korea, and that they will not support any congressional authority for Trump to use military force if the talks hit obstacles.

 Find out if your elected officials have already spoken out, and if not, urgently insist that they do so as soon as possible.
 It is crucial at this moment for both Republicans and Democrats to boldly assert their constitutional responsibility to manage war—and to unequivocally deny this commander-in-chief any authority to take us into a new war with North Korea.
-Additionally, they must urge adequate support for our diplomats to successfully navigate talks with North Korea.
+Additionally, they must urge adequate support for our diplomats to successfully navigate continued talks with North Korea.